rpguerra-nova/datatrove-slurm-docker-cluster/README.md

 This is an implementation of a Datatrove processing pipeline running with Slurm inside a Docker container.
 Some modifications were made to the original Slurm Docker Cluster setup to allow the Datatrove environment to run.
-We also elected to use a single compute node for Slurm.
+We also decided to use a single compute node for Slurm.

 **IMPORTANT**: A working `datatrove_env.tar.gz`, containing a conda-packed environment with